redhat-cop/openshift-disconnected-operators/README.md

 This tool was tested with the following versions of the runtime and utilities.

+1. Centos 7.8, Fedora 31
-1. Python 3.7.6 (with pyyaml,jinja2 library)
+2. Python 3.7.6 (with pyyaml,jinja2 library)
-2. Podman v1.8 (If you use anything below 1.8, you might run into issues with multi-arch manifests)
+3. Podman v1.8 (If you use anything below 1.8, you might run into issues with multi-arch manifests)
-3. Skopeo 0.1.41
+4. Skopeo 0.1.41

 Please note this only works with operators that meet the following criterea